eckepecke/bsv-edutask/lab-assignments/lab-unit-2-assignments-4-5-6.md

 #### Test Technique for Accesibility:

 Google Lighthouse is an easy way to test accessability ang get quick feedback on how to improve it.
+Google Lighthouse can be runned in the browser, from command line or as a node module, making it possible to integrate in an automated testing environment.

 ## 2. Static Testing

 ### Explanation of Static Test Techniques vs. Dynamic Test Techniques

-**Static test techniques** are techniques applied to the SUT without executing the code.
+**Static test techniques** are techniques applied to the system under test (SUT) without executing the code.
 This could be using tools like static code analyzers, linters, code review tools, and documentation reviewers.
 Specific examples include tools such as SonarQube, or code linters (ESlint etc).
 This type of analysis could also be done manually with code reviews.

 **Dynamic test techniques** are applied to the SUT while the application is running.
 This could be tools like test execution frameworks, performance monitors, debuggers, coverage analyzers and accessibility checkers.
 Exploratory testing and user testing are examples of Dynamic Manual Techniques.